 Note a few other quick tips for protecting fresh asphalt:

-Asphalt is also naturally porous so that it absorbs sound, vibration, and impact.
+Asphalt is also naturally porous, so it absorbs sound, vibration, and impact.
 If you have children who play in the driveway, asphalt might mean less stress on their joints and a quieter environment!
-The dark color of asphalt also provides lots of natural contrast to your home’s lawn, versus dull gray concrete.
+The dark color of asphalt also provides lots of natural contrast to your home’s lawn versus dull gray concrete.

 Can you put new asphalt over an existing driveway?